Lofoten: Climate

-Lofoten features a mostly subpolar oceanic climate (Cfc) under the Köppen climate classification, although some parts like Skrova features a temperate oceanic climate (Cfb).
+Lofoten features a mostly subpolar oceanic climate (Cfc) under the Köppen climate classification, although some parts like Skrova feature a temperate oceanic climate (Cfb).
 Winter temperatures in Lofoten are extremely mild considering its location north of the Arctic Circle – possibly the largest positive temperature anomaly in the world relative to latitude.
 The mild winters are a result of the temperate waters of the Norwegian Sea, which is warmed by the North Atlantic Current and the Norwegian Current.
 The mild air (Lows) from the Atlantic having a free path northwards even in winter is also very significant.

 Strong winds can occur in late autumn and winter.
 Snow and sleet are not uncommon in winter.
 The mountains can have substantial amounts of snow, and avalanches may come down from the steep slopes.

 In Svolvær, the sun is above the horizon continuously ("midnight sun") from 25 May to 17 July, and in winter the sun does not rise from 4 December to 7 January.
 In Leknes, the sun is above the horizon from 26 May to 17 July, and in winter the sun does not rise from 9 December to 4 January.

 The temperature in the sea has been recorded since 1935.
-At 1 m depth in the sea near Skrova, water temperatures varies from a low of 3 °C in March to 14 °C in August, some years peaking above 17 °C. November is around 7–8 C. At a depth of 200 m, the temperature is near 8 °C all year.
+At 1 m depth in the sea near Skrova, water temperatures vary from a low of 3 °C in March to 14 °C in August, some years peaking above 17 °C. November is around 7–8 C. At a depth of 200 m, the temperature is near 8 °C all year.